GChristensen/enso-portable/README.linux.md

 effect.

 > **Security note:** membership in the `input` group grants read
-> access to all input devices — to Enso and to every other process
+> access to all input devices - to Enso and to every other process
 > running as your user.
 This is inherent to how a hold-a-key launcher
-> must work on Wayland, whose security model forbids global key grabs;
+> must work on Wayland, whose security model forbids global key grabs.
-> skip the Wayland setup if that trade-off is not acceptable to you.

 Optional: